 "I must fulfill my duty.
 Medical treatment can wait.
 I did not defeat that monster so it could put me out of commission and prevent me from firing at the Calamity.
-I would not object to another fairy if you have one."
+Though I would not object to another fairy if you have one."
 Link pursed his lips, but guided the giant bird to fly to Vah Medoh.
 Medoh had moved while Revali rescued Link to perch on the stone rising above the Rito village.
 Revali stepped on to the Divine Beast and let out a relieved breath when the machine responded to his will.
 Vah Medoh was his again.
 He sat near the head and crossed his legs, closing his eyes.
 Minutes passed as he waited for the call to fire.
-The Divine Beast would know when the Calamity rose to its dark form and he would know through Medoh.
+The Divine Beast would know when the Calamity rose to its dark form and signal Revali to fire.
 He felt a glass bottle being placed in his hands and cracked his eye open to see another bottled fairy sitting in his lap.
-Revali glanced at Link and saw him digging into his back.
+Revali glanced at Link and saw him digging into his pack.
 Scratches still covered his face from when he'd been blasted off the edge.
 Link caught Revali's glance and raised an eyebrow.

 "What are you looking for?"